Yumma CSS 3.6

 It's almost the end of the year, but we're not quite done yet.
 Arbitrary chaining support for utility variants is now available in Yumma CSS 3.6.

-This update shouldn't be difficult to upgrade, but you may want to check out the release notes before upgrading.
+This update might change existing features, make sure you check out the check out the release notes before upgrading.

 Arbitrary chaining support